 If your loved-one DOES meet our criteria and is imprisoned in the Louisiana State Penitentiary at Angola, tell him to ask an Inmate Counsel Substitute for an application form.
 Inmate Counsel Substitutes are trained in the IPNO application process and can make sure applications contain all the information we need to screen his case.

 Applicants in other prisons should write to IPNO to ask for an application form:

 Cases that do not meet ALL the criteria or are not submitted IN WRITING will not be considered.

 Please understand that we receive a large number of letters every week and it will take some time for us to respond to the application or inquiry.
 The applicant will be notified when the application is received or if it is determined the applicant’s case is not a case we can take.
 Otherwise, IPNO does not correspond with applicants about their case unless we decide we need additional information to screen the case.
-If IPNO does begin work on a case, project staff will contact the prisoner directly.
-If IPNO decides to represent a prisoner, it will provide the prisoner a written representation agreement to be signed by the prisoner.
+If IPNO does begin work on a case, project staff will contact the incarcerated person directly.
+If IPNO decides to represent someone, we will provide them a written representation agreement to be signed by them.

 Please tell your loved one to be patient.
 It often takes years before we can begin to review a case.